top of page

 Through Constant Development.

-As an AIGA (American Institute of Graphic Arts) educator member, I’ve served as a speaker, event organizer, and community connector, working to bridge the gap between academic, professional, and cultural design spaces.
-My work has been exhibited in multiple galleries throughout the San Diego region and continues to evolve at the intersection of design, narrative, and cultural identity.
+As an active member of AIGA (American Institute of Graphic Arts), she has served as an educator, speaker, and event organizer within the San Diego–Tijuana Chapter, bridging academic, professional, and cultural design communities.
+Her work has been exhibited across galleries in the San Diego region and continues to evolve at the intersection of narrative, identity, and contemporary design.

 Portfolio